AP Physics 1 Score Calculator (2026)

 Equivalent to an F. Indicates insufficient preparation or understanding of AP Physics 1 material.

-Maximize FRQ Points
+Audit Missed FRQ Rubric Points

 Practice Time Management